 The federal government most often used the War of the Rebellion in its official papers, publishing the war's records as the "War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Records," known among historians as simply the "OR."

 By the mid-1950s, when a centennial commemoration of the war was being planned, the terminology in Washington had changed to the Civil War.

-Older members of the United Daughters of the Confederacy still prefer the War Between the States, a reflection of an effort begun a century ago by that organization to give the war a name that better reflected its view of the event as "sectional combat" that developed into a war between two nations made up of the states.
+Older members of the United Daughters of the Confederacy still prefer the War Between the States, a reflection of an effort it began a century ago to give the war a name that better reflected its view of the event as "sectional combat" that developed into a war between two nations made up of the states.

 The League of the South's Web site (www.dixienet.org) says there never has been a civil war in this country because the term isn't applicable to the military events between 1861 and 1865.
 It also declares that the conflict became known as the War Between the States in the 1920s through congressional action, a statement my research showed to be untrue.

 I see and hear Civil War as the almost universal designation for the momentous events of more than 140 years ago.